-Texas Insurance Code, Section 1575.202 establishes the state's contribution rate which is 1.25% of the employee's salary.
-Section 1575.203 establishes the active employee's rate which is .65% of pay.
+Texas Insurance Code, Section 1575.202 establishes the state's contribution rate which is 1.25 percent of the employee's salary.
+Section 1575.203 establishes the active employee's rate which is .65 percent of pay.
 Section 1575.204 establishes an employer contribution rate of not less than 0.25 percent or not more than 0.75 percent of the salary of each active employee of the public or charter school.
 The actual employer contribution rate is prescribed by the Legislature in the General Appropriations Act.
-The following table shows contributions to the TRS-Care plan by type of contributor.
+The following table shows contributions to the TRS-Care plan by type of contributor which were reported for the district by TRS for the measurement year.
+These are included in the calculation of the district's proportionate share of the Net TRS-Care liability.

-Contribution Rates

-2021 2022 Active Employee 0.65% 0.65% Non-Employer Contributing Entity (State) 1.25% 1.25% Employers 0.75% 0.75% Federal/private Funding remitted by Employers 1.25% 1.25% District's FY Member Contributions 46,418 48,473 District's FY Employer Contributions 62,570 77,464 Measurement Year NECE On-behalf Contributions 77,745 84,070
+Contribution Rates 2022 2023 Active Employee 0.65% 0.65% Non-Employer Contributing Entity (State) 1.25% 1.25% Employers 0.75% 0.75% Federal/private Funding remitted by Employers 1.25% 1.25% District's FY Member Contributions 48,473 49,526 District's FY Employer Contributions 77,464 77,358 Measurement Year NECE On-behalf Contributions 84,070 94,494